SoumyadipBhowmik/SDE-Question-Easy-Medium/README.md

 # SDE-Question-Easy-Medium
-This Repository is created for self frevision of problem solving questions from various Competitive Programming sites
+This Repository is created for self revision of problem solving questions from various Competitive Programming sites